Skip to main content

 Can my daughter, son, or caregiver handle the SNAP case for me?

 Usually, yes.
-Texas lets a household name an authorized representative, and for SNAP another responsible household member may also be interviewed.
+Texas lets a household name an authorized representative.
 This can help when a senior is homebound, misses phone calls, or is overwhelmed by paperwork.
-If you are helping a parent, set this up early and use Your Texas Benefits to upload documents and watch for notices.

 Do I have to allow a home visit?

 Not automatically.
-Texas says in the home-visit rules that no one should be denied for refusing to agree to a home visit unless there is no other sufficient and reliable verification available.
-If a worker asks for a visit, ask what information is missing and whether you can prove it another way first.
+If a worker asks for a home visit, ask what information is missing and whether you can prove it another way first.

 Can Texas SNAP buy hot meals, candy, or sweetened drinks?